poseidon-framework/poseidon-framework.github.io/trident.md

   --raw                    Return the output table as tab-separated values
                            without header.
 This is useful for piping into grep or awk.
+  --onlyLatest             list only the latest versions of packages, or the
+                           groups/individuals within the latest versions of
+                           packages, respectively

 ```

 </details>